 I have often found it hard to find similar games to my beloved Zelda series that have really kept my attention over so many glorious Hyrule adventures.
 Sometimes I feel I live in a Link induced bubble and cannot always see the wood for the great Deku tree…

 The overall look and feel of the game remind me heavily of Twilight Princess.
 Some of the puzzles found in Ico would fit in nicely in any Zelda game.
 Plus, the giant castle that Ico is set in has a few clear comparisons to the giant temples found in most Zelda games, albeit in a much larger scale.
 Simply calling Ico a Zelda clone does feel a little unfair though.
 There are more than enough differences to help make this classy game stand out from the crowd and stand on its own two feet.

 Things get even more complicated very quickly as Ico manages to rescue another imprisoned child named Yorda.
 The complication levels go up another notch when it becomes clear both Ico and Yorda speak different languages.
 This sets the game up perfectly as dialogue is kept to a bare minimum and actions certainly speak louder than words.
-This again reminded me of the voiceless Link but also the amazing Another World, which apparently influenced Ico.
+This again reminded me of the voiceless Link but also the amazing Another World, which apparently influenced Ico PS2.
 Controlling Ico, you must work closely with Yorda to traverse your way though various sections of the castle.

 The use of lighting, textures and eye-catching landscapes in the distance really set the scene for a truly open feel.
 This is an area where the game truly excels; you often find yourself in a very open part of the castle, and it seems like your routes and options are limitless, however the game very subtlety moves you forward without your ever really realising it.
 I don’t think there are many better-looking games on the PlayStation 2.
-Ico is simply a piece of art (no arguments there – Ed).
+Ico PS2 is simply a piece of art (no arguments there – Ed).

 The gameplay can be split up into three key areas: fighting; solving puzzles and making your way across different landscapes through jumping and climbing.
 I feel the game excels in two of these three key areas.
 One weakness in Ico is the relatively simplistic fighting element.
 You really only have one type of enemy in the game; shadowy figures that can knock you down longer than Mike Tyson in a Hangover film.
 Your choice of weapons is limited to mainly sticks and swords and defeating a typical shadow monster will only take a little clever movement and sword swiping.

 I would have loved to see a few new weapons and attacks bought in to the game, however you could argue this would possibly over complicate things.
 My favourite area of Ico is the puzzles.
 You feel very proud once you finally work out the correct sequence in reaching different areas of the castle through canny thinking and sometimes a lot of trial and error.
 Ico’s puzzles are firm but fair and often need you to take a good look around and work out your surroundings before putting all the pieces together.
 The use of lighting torches, spinning cogs, shunting metal boxes and pulling levers will all become second nature to you after a few hours playing this amazing game.

-My favourite in game character animation is probably one of the simpler ones; grabbing Yorda’s hand!
+My favourite in-game character animation is probably one of the simpler ones; grabbing Yorda’s hand!
 To move on to a new room or area of the castle it is highly recommended you take Yorda with you (unless you have a hankering for more shadow monsters).
 The way Ico grabs Yorda’s hand and almost physically drags her around the many areas of the castle is both brutal and amazing to watch.
 Let me just say that I wouldn’t want to see Yorda’s chiropractor fee at the end of her adventure, her poor shoulders!

 The game’s story chugs along at a great pace with a few short but intriguing twists and turns throughout.
 There’s quite a sudden and sad change of pace towards the end of the game, but I won’t spoil that for you.
 I cannot recommend this game enough, the positives hugely outweigh the very few negatives, one being the game is quite short and can be completed in around 6 to 8 hours.
-Completing Ico felt so satisfying and I am now eager to try out Fumito Ueda’s highly acclaimed follow-up and prequel to Ico; Shadow of the Colossus.
+Completing Ico felt so satisfying and I am now eager to try out Fumito Ueda’s highly acclaimed follow-up and prequel to Ico PS2; Shadow of the Colossus.